Theory Does Not Exist

 Reviews

 ‘A rich and distinctive collection of related essays by an erudite comparatist who moves with ease between classics and contemporaries.
 Miller is in a far better position than most to elucidate and critique modern theoretical, critical, and philological engagements of (mainly) the powerful French theorists from the 1960s to today with the likes of Plato and Cicero.
 With acuity, verve, and wit, Miller explores the precarious boundaries of philosophy, literature, and rhetoric in and through what got to be called theory.
-The performance of Miller’s text is a compelling, embodied argument of and for the impertinence of such boundaries.’ —Ian G. Balfour, Professor Emeritus of English and Social & Political Thought, York University, Canada.
+The performance of Miller’s text is a compelling, embodied argument of and for the impertinence of such boundaries.’ —Ian Balfour, Professor Emeritus of English and Social & Political Thought, York University, Canada.

 ‘Paul Allen Miller has changed the humanities by unconventionally bringing together antiquity and modernity, by illustrating not only the deep engagement of postmodern thinkers with the classical past but also how ancient philosophy and poetry preview and enact before our eyes the concerns and ideas of postmodernism.
 What he has accomplished in his career is prodigious.
 In the essays gathered here, both rigorous and magnificently adventurous, he integrates the philosophical and the literary in surprising ways, brilliantly demonstrating the political power of critical theoretical thinking in our times.’ —Mario Telò, Department of Comparative Literature, University of California, USA.